nickwhetstone/baseConvert/README.md

-# baseconvert
+# baseConvert
-This program aims to provide an easy-to-use command-line tool to convert decimal numbers to other bases.
+baseConvert aims to provide an easy-to-use command-line tool to convert decimal numbers to other bases.

 Currently supported bases:
 1 through 62